xiix0/scam/README.md

-Tomorrow will be cancelled due to lack of interest.
+Your life would be very empty if you had nothing to regret.